HOW TO ENTER

 To qualify for the cheaper entry fee, you MUST be a registered member of a running club affiliated to UK Athletics.
 This is for insurance purposes – membership of other ‘clubs’ or groups (e.g. a gym or fitness centre) does not count.
 If you enter as an affiliated runner, please indicate your club and UKA Registration Number on the entry form.

-*If you enter BEFORE 31st January 2017, you qualify for an ‘Early Bird’ discount of £1 per entry.
-In this way, entry fees for a seventh consecutive year are £10 to affiliated UKA club members or £12 to unaffiliated runners.
+*If you enter BEFORE 31st January, you qualify for an ‘Early Bird’ discount of £1 per entry.
+In this way, entry fees for an ninth consecutive year are £10 to affiliated UKA club members or £12 to unaffiliated runners.

 Entries are accepted via both online methods and the traditional postal process!
 To avoid disappointment, it is recommended you book your place early: